skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **The strategy:**

 Activate everyone's Auto-Regen, Auto-Haste, Auto-Life, and Insomniac as well as Freya's Initiative.
-Make sure your ATB Mode is set to **wait** - this is very important!
+Make sure your ATB Mode is set to **wait** &ndash; this is very important!
 The strategy you'll use is the same no matter how many Yan you face, and is as follows:

 * Quina casts Night
 * Freya opens a menu whenever a party member has an animation